peterkhe1999/CheatSheet/OSCP/README.md

 net use \\files04
 ```

-Converted our NTLM hash into a Kerberos TGT -> use any tools that rely on Kerberos authentication such as the PsExec application from Microsoft.
+Converted our NTLM hash into a Kerberos TGT -> use any tools that rely on Kerberos authentication e.g. the PsExec application from Microsoft.

 PsExec can run a command remotely but does not accept password hashes.
-Since we have generated Kerberos tickets and operate in the context of jen in the PowerShell session, we may reuse the TGT to obtain code execution on the files04 host.
+Since we have generated Kerberos tickets and operate in the context of jen in the PowerShell session, reuse the TGT to obtain code execution on the files04 host.

 ```pwsh
 .\PsExec.exe \\files04 cmd